Bloomfield Road (capacity 17,338)

 Bloomfield Road has been the permanent home to Blackpool FC since 1901, though the stadium itself has been completed transformed since the year 2000.
 In recent years, it has hosted music concerts such as Rod Stewart, Neil Diamond, and UB40.

 The Stanley Matthews Stand and Mortensen Kop (North Stand) were opened in 2002.
 In 2010, the long awaited South Stand was opened, with both adjoining corners being filled in the following 12 months.
-The East Stand is a temporary stand and is currently closed for the majority of league games.

 On site parking at the stadium is limited, but there is an abundance of other parking options near the stadium so parking shouldn’t be a problem for visiting supporters.

 We’ve compiled a list of car parks, below, near to Bloomfield Road for hassle free parking while you’re at the match.

 |Seasiders Way Car Park||FY1 6JJ||£3.50||0.3km||This huge car park stretches from near Blackpool South station right up to the stadium, and means most visiting supporters can be accommodated.
 It is also just a short walk to the stadium.|

 |Lonsdale Car Park||FY1 6JX||£3.50||0.3km||Another popular option for away fans is the Lonsdale Road Car Park, which is also just a short walk to Bloomfield Road stadium.|

 |Bloomfield Road Car Park||FY1 6HX||£3.50||0.2km||This car park is another big car park within a short walk of the stadium, and is a popular choice amongst away fans.|